Happy Friday, Ladies!

 We’ll deal with those items next week.
 Do this quickly.
 The undecided pile is there to take away any pressure.

-You will likely have to keep a few pieces that are just ok so you can get dressed in the morning.
+You will likely have to keep a few pieces that are just okay so you can get dressed in the morning.
 This is fine and expected.
 Put these in the undecided pile too.
-The most important part of this exercise is to see if or how much of what you are buying is reflective of your personal style.
+The most important part of this exercise is to see if or how much of what you are buying reflects your personal style.

 Repeat the same editing process with your shoes and accessories.

-Just getting started?
+Are you just getting started?
 Be sure to follow each challenge in order.
-For week one follow the link below:
+For week one, follow the link below: